 Hampshire is famous for it's chalk streams & watercress beds.
-For years I've been buying watercress from Lynne at West Lea Farm Shop where the watercress grows literally next to the shop.
+For years I've been buying watercress from West Lea Farm Shop where the watercress grows literally next to the shop.
 It's now changed hands & is being run by a lovely lady called Rachel whom I had the pleasure of meeting this week whilst visiting to buy watercress to make these recipes.
 Not only is watercress delicious it's also highly nutritious and contains more calcium than milk!
 The soup & scones are really simple to make so I've included images of the beautiful watercress beds instead of the making process.

 4 bunches watercress (approx 300 g) washed & chopped

 2 large onions, roughly chopped

 1 ltr chicken or vegetable stock (ideally fresh but stock cubes are fine)

 150 ml double cream